Staging and Grading Cancer in Dogs

 Dog Cancer Staging

-Knowing where the cancer is and how much is there gives the information used to estimate prognosis (the likely course of the disease), lifespan, and quality of life.
+Knowing where the cancer is and how much is there gives the information used to estimate prognosis, lifespan, and quality of life.

-This information is also used to make decisions regarding what treatments will be best for your dog.
+This information also helps your veterinarian know what treatments will be best for your dog.

 How Veterinarians Determine the Stage of Dog Cancer